 Writing is a part of my soul.
 After college, I began working in communications and wrote for many types of media: radio, television, newspapers, magazines, and websites.
 I soon found my niche in writing and designing publications for non-profit organizations.
 I had the opportunity to travel the world as a missionary writer and photographer.
 When I came home, I would write about my experiences and the people I met.
 Combining two things I loved, writing and helping others, in a career, was a dream come true.

 When I lost my job unexpectedly in 2010, I began teaching creative and academic writing to children and fell in love with children’s books all over again.
 That year, my first middle-grade short story won a writing contest and was published in a magazine.
 A few years later, my first young adult story was published in book of devotionals for fiction lovers.
 I was hooked.
 Since, I have written articles that have been featured in various children’s magazines, and now have several books published in both the trade and school & library markets.

-Today, I continue to work as a graphic designer in the non-profit sector and write for both adults and children.
+Today, I continue to work as a content producer for an international non-profit and write for children.
 Throughout the year, I teach creative writing workshops for middle and high school students.
-In addition to writing, I play the piano and teach middle schoolers at my local church in western North Carolina, where I live with my husband, two cats (Kaschka and Katya), and our rescued beagle pup, Charley Brown.
+In addition to writing, I love playing the piano and hiking to the various waterfalls in western North Carolina, where I live with my husband and as many strays as he will allow me to take in.